Reviewed by Seasons Of Life Counseling (Sandusky, OH), March 10, 2009

 This review was from Jason: http://www.aimthemind.blogspot.com/

-book stakes a claim for thinking as a Christian about emotional intimacy.
+This book stakes a claim for thinking as a Christian about emotional intimacy.
 The stakes are never higher than they are now.
 The increasingly early sexualization of our youths reveals a deep-set cry of confusion and sorrow that the church must answer with biblical wisdom.
 This book has taken the pioneer’s first step toward composing the necessary response to a growing problem in the church: hazily defined intimate relationships without commitment.

 All true Christians appreciate the value of sexual purity.
 But what do we know about emotional purity?
 What do today’s Christian singles know about keeping our hearts free of emotional entanglements with believers of the opposite sex?
 How many stories do we have to hear about believers giving up their hearts to one another before marriage (even before dating) only to have them broken by assumptions, ungrounded hopes and dreams, and misguided expectations?If all young Christian singles, particularly women, were to read and absorb this book today, I believe there would be a small revolution in Titus 2 femininity across the evangelical landscape.
 The book’s message is that crucial, especially in today’s relationship milieu.